 The 2015 E.T.S.
-Walton Lecture on Science and Religion is:
+Walton Lecture on Science and Religion

 Dealing with Darwin: Place, Politics and Polemics in Christian Engagements with Evolution

 Prof. David Livingstone

 School of Geography, Archaeology and Palaeoecology